AIMosta/AAA-Ped-Week3/README.md

 # AAA-Ped-Week3
-Data for AAA-Ped course week 3
+Data for All About AI, Python Edition course week 3